• Ti Green designs RICHARD III for RSC at Swan Theatre, Stratford

 Rennie Airth

 Rennie Airth was born in South Africa and worked for a number of years as a foreign correspondent for Reuters.
-THE DEAD OF WINTER is the last in a trilogy of novels featuring John Madden that began with RIVER OF DARKNESS, the idea for which came to the author when he found, among some family papers, mementoes of an uncle who was killed in the First World War.
-He lives in Italy and has published two previous novels, SNATCH and ONCE A SPY.
+He is best known for his John Madden novels, the idea for which came to the author when he found, among some family papers, mementoes of an uncle who was killed in the First World War.
+He lives in Italy.

 Fiction